 Students are not required to identify their own roommate.
 If a student does not indicate a roommate on their housing application, they will be assigned another roommate who preferenced wanting to live in the Gender Inclusive Living community based on their compatibility as determined by their roommate profile responses.

 The Center for Student Diversity and Inclusion offers resources to achieve an inclusive and transformative experience for all students.
 The Center supports and connects historically underrepresented students in their experience at Carnegie Mellon.
 In the pursuit of equity, the Center also coordinates a network of faculty and staff interested in collectively advancing a more inclusive campus climate for all CMU students.
-Students interested in LGBTQ+ resources should contact the Center.
+Students interested in LGBTQ+ resources should contact contact LD Ortis (they/them) or the Center.